UNiXMIT/UNiXextend/docs/trace.md

 2. Execute your application until the error happens.

-3. Zip up acuserve.log and runtime.log, and attach to the support incident.
+3. Zip up acuserve.log and runtime.log, and attach to the support case.

 ## AcuXDBC: